bt3gl/building_blog/content/wargames_narnia.md

 1. Find out the size of the Stack.
 Just having the return address won't help  since we can't point it to anywhere outside the code.
 2. Create a shellcode with the return address minus some value we define so that the return address points to somewhere inside the Stack.
-3. Fill the beginning of the Stack with a lots of [NOPs] (No Operations, used to pad/align bytes or to delay time), which in the x86 CPU family is represented with ```0x90```.
+3. Fill the beginning of the Stack with lots of [NOPs] (No Operations, used to pad/align bytes or to delay time), which in the x86 CPU family is represented with ```0x90```.
 If the pointer hits these places, it just keeps advancing until it finds our shell.
 4. To make everything fit right in the Stack frame, we pad the end of the shell code with junk.
 .